leosilvadev/groovy-rx-postgres-async-driver/README.md

 #### All the following methods return an rxjava Observable

 ## Transactional Methods
+The rollback happens if there is any error inside the Observables, but you can trigger it anytime you want if needed
 ```groovy
 db.transaction { PgTransaction tx ->
 	tx.insert(sqlInsert, paramsOne).flatMap({ id ->